pestrela/music/traktor/README.md

 But in the end its really the big jogswheels that is the crucial deal breaker; This was completely abandoned by NI in 2014 with the release of the S8, and was only picked-up in 2018 with the S4MK3 (although, in my opinion, still not the same as the DDJ-1000).

-## Is the DDJ-1000SRT mappable to Traktor? how does it compare to the original DDJ-1000-RB?
+## Is the DDJ-1000SRT also mappable to Traktor?

 Physically, the 1000SRT look physically the same as the original 1000.
 However there are quite big differences inside that impact the mappings.
 I only own the 1000RB, and did not yet tested the SRT in a shop.
 When I test it I will update the below list.